 - Description of the issue

-- Severity of the issue and how it affected your ability to be successful academically
+- The severity of the issue and how it affected your ability to be successful academically

 - If appropriate, an explanation of your inability to attend classes

-- Your plans for the future.
-What tools have you learned that will allow you to succeed going forward?
+- Resources and tools have you been utilizing that will help you to succeed moving forward

 Committee reviews your petition